-This work centers on contributing to the development of both the GeMini Plus and the Psyche Gamma-Ray Spectrometer (GRS).
-I was working with Dr. Morgan Burks at LLNL and a team of scientists and engineers at Johns Hopkins University Applied Physics Laboratory to help develop the two spectrometers.
+This work centers on contributing to the development of the GeMini gamma-ray spectrometer.
+From 2015-2017, I worked with Dr. Morgan Burks at LLNL and a team of scientists and engineers at Johns Hopkins University Applied Physics Laboratory to help develop the GeMini instrument prototype.

-A similar HPGe detector (not the same as GeMini Plus) that includes an anti-coincidence shield has been selected as one of the science instruments for the 16-Psyche Mission.
+This detector, which can include an anti-coincidence shield, has been selected as one of the science instruments for the 16-Psyche Mission.
 The Psyche Mission has been chosen as the 14th Discovery Mission by NASA.
 The instrument that will fly on Psyche is based on the successful MESSENGER GRS designed by the same group of scientists and engineers from LLNL and JHUAPL.

 - Patrick N. Peplowski, Morgan Burks, John O. Goldsten, Samuel Fix, Lena E. Heffern, David J. Lawrence, Zachary W. Yokley,

 “Radiation damage and annealing of three coaxial n-type germanium detectors: Preparation for spaceflight missions to asteroid 16 Psyche and Mars’ moon Phobos,” Nuclear Instruments and Methods in Physics Research Section A: Accelerators, Spectrometers, Detectors and Associated Equipment, Volume 942, 2019, 162409, ISSN 0168-9002, https://doi.org/10.1016/j.nima.2019.162409.